BlockFinax-AFCFTA/base-hackathon/QUICKSTART.md

-# TradeChain: Quick Start Guide
+# Blockfinax: Quick Start Guide

-This guide helps you get TradeChain up and running quickly for development or testing purposes.
+This guide helps you get Blockfinax up and running quickly for development or testing purposes.
+The Blockfinax platform provides a comprehensive blockchain-based escrow solution for international trade finance.

 ## Prerequisites